What Books Are Similar to Twilight?

-Shiver is a real comforter for the readers who look forward to a lot of soothing romantic moments.
-The affectionate Sam and Grace share is full of devotion and sacrifice.
+Shiver is a real comfort for the readers who look forward to a lot of soothing romantic moments.
+The affection Sam and Grace share is full of devotion and sacrifice.

-The Light At the End is one of the most unheard of but great vampire novels.
-It was the New York Times Bestseller.
+The Light at the End is a great vampire novel and a New York Times bestseller.
 The book was so popular in the 1980s that it not only boosted the vampire genre but also started a new movement.

-It was called ‘Splatterpunk Movement’, which is the depiction of gore, violence and blood alignment.
+It was the book often credited for starting the "splatterpunk" movement, which is the depiction of gore, violence, and blood alignment.
 The authors nailed the bad boy punk vampires concept, paving way for books like Buffy the Vampire Slayer.

-Readers beware, for it’s an unusual story about ‘Honest Abe’, the man who resurrected America from the clutches of slavery.
+Readers beware, for it’s an unusual story about "Honest Abe," the man who changed America forever by abolishing slavery.
 Abraham Lincoln, Vampire Hunter astonished America by adding another feature in President Lincoln’s personality.
-It is one of New York Times bestsellers with unanimously positive reviews from all the publishing houses.
+It is one of the New York Times bestsellers with nearly unanimously positive reviews from all the publishing houses.
 The novel is written in the form of journal entries.

 The story is as much fable as it is political.
 Young Abe is traumatized by vampires who killed his mother.
 In his youth, he begins his secret life as a vampire slayer.
 The story strikes a perfect balance between his demon hunter life and his academic and political life.
-The concept of slavery has been clearly depicted in the story.
+The concept of slavery is also clearly depicted in the story.

 We also find renowned author Edgar Allan Poe in the story.
 He’s introduced as a friend of Abe.
-In this book, the ex American president was shown not just as the savior of slaves but also as a warrior who freed the world from the grip of evil vampires.
+In this book, the former American president is shown not just as the savior of slaves but also as a warrior who freed the world from the grip of evil vampires.
 If you're looking for some enthralling books like Twilight, this thriller is a must-read.

 Written by John Ajvide Lindqvist, Let The Right One In is a 2004 Swedish vampire novel that encapsulates child psychology and bullies.
-This is an emotional tale surrounding a twelve-year-old boy and a century-old vampire girl named Eli.
+This is an emotional tale surrounding a 12-year-old boy named Oskar and a centuries-old vampire girl named Eli.

 Swedish novels are known for their gore and patriarchal themes.
 This novel shares a similar shade of darkness but surprises us with a love story as well.
-Let the Right One In was reckoned as one of the bestsellers in Sweden and was later recognized as the best novel in translation in Norway.
-This is a terrifying tale that forbids us to walk alone at night unless we want to get bitten from a cold-blooded monster.
+Let the Right One In became one of the bestselling books in Sweden and was later recognized as the best novel in translation in Norway.
+This is a terrifying tale that forbids us to walk alone at night unless we want to get bitten by a cold-blooded monster.

 This is, however, not just a vampire story.
 It covers disturbing topics of child abuse, pedophilia, prostitution, drug use, and above all, loneliness.
 The young protagonist leads a monotonous life and lacks friends.
-However, one day, he befriends a girl next door who is his age.
+One day, however, he befriends a girl next door who appears to be his same age.
 She is a bit strange but she is loyal to him.
-She also seems to be fiercely intelligent as she can solve the Rubik's cube in seconds.
+She also seems to be fiercely intelligent, as she can solve a Rubik's cube in seconds.